0xM0R4D/ParkingGarageSystem/README.md

 # Parking Garage System

 This application manages a parking space for a configurable maximum number of vehicles.
-Each parking space (slot) defined with a dimension (width and depth) The designed application handle the following functions:
+Each parking space (slot) defined with a dimension (width and depth).
+The designed application handle the following functions:

 •Each vehicle shall be identified by a model name, unique identification number, Model year and vehicle dimensions (vehicle width and depth).
 •Park-in function that marks the arrival time of a vehicle if there is an available slot.
 The application shall capture such time automatically from the system.